digital-asset/docs.daml.com/docs/2.9.0/docs/canton/usermanual/performance.rst

          obs : Party
          -- The observer here is a choice observer.
 Therefore, Canton will -- ship a single view with the top node of this choice if the observer of the -- choice aligns with the observer of the contract.
-         observer obs
+In other words, either they are the same or the new observer -- is hosted by any of the contract's informee participants. observer obs
          controller owner
          do
          forA_ batch (`exercise` Foo)

-As a rule, the number of views should depend on the number of stakeholder groups you have in your batch choice, not the number of "batches" you process in parallel within one command.
+As a rule, the number of views should depend on the number of participant stakeholder groups you have in your batch choice that is not a subset of the parent's contract informee participants, not the number of "batches" you process in parallel within one command.
+Be aware that for protocol version 5 and lower, view decomposition is more granular (usually less performant since there more views spawned) since we only consider the stakeholder groups and not their participants and they must be the same if we want to use a single view.

 The informees for the different type of transaction tree nodes are (also see :ref:`da-model-projections`):
    * create: signatories, observers